ens-lg4/workplan_helper/README.md

 Running the script with your diary file on a Linux/OSX machine with ImageMagick installed is supposed to generate a bunch of .jpg files, one filled-in page in portrait orientation per image file.
-If you then print them together in 2*A5 booklet mode (OSX printer drivers can do that out of the box).
-The only difference from the original booklet would be the lack of page numbers.
+If you then print them together in 2*A5 booklet mode (OSX printer drivers can do that out of the box), you'll get the output pretty close to the original booklet.
+The main noticeable difference would be the lack of page numbers.

 NB: If you discover that the format or the page layout of "My Work Plan" has changed, you may need to re-scan the two recurring pages of the "My Work Plan" booklet